anyoptimization/pymoo/docs/source/customization/custom.md

 +++

-To solve the optimization problem, evolutionary operators sampling, crossover, mutation, and duplication, check needs to be implemented.
+To solve the optimization problem, evolutionary operators sampling, crossover, mutation, and duplication check needs to be implemented.
 Each of the modules will be shown in the following.

 +++

 ### Sampling

-Our sampling method just generates a random string, which is equivalent to choosing a random letter from the alphabet (only lower case).
+Our sampling method just generates a random string, which is equivalent to choosing a random letter from the alphabet (only lowercase).
 Because of the implementation of having only one variable, we return a matrix with the shape (n,1).

 ```{code-cell} ipython3